minghao2016/combiroc/README.md

 library(remotes)

 # Then install the development version of CombiROC from GitHub
 remotes::install_github("ingmbioinfo/combiroc",
                         dependencies = TRUE, build_vignettes = TRUE)

+# remotes is a lightweight replacement of install functions from devtools
+# if you already have devtools, you can also use devtools::install_github()
 ```

 ## Quick start example (for full documentation see further)